based2/KB/network/ip_filter.md

 block from any to 185.196.8.22
 # https://threatfox.abuse.ch/browse/malware/elf.bashlite/
 block from any to 185.196.8.31
-# https://red.flag.domains/posts/2024-06-21/ servicesante-ameli[.fr] (registrar: KEY-SYSTEMS GmbH)
+# https://red.flag.domains/posts/ 2024-07-05 iledefrance-renouvellement[.fr] (registrar: KEY-SYSTEMS GmbH) 2024-06-21/ servicesante-ameli[.fr] (registrar: KEY-SYSTEMS GmbH)
 block from any to 185.196.8.98
 # https://threatfox.abuse.ch/browse/malware/win.amadey/
 block from any to 185.196.8.126